aeonSolutions/AeonLabs-Garage-Door_opener/README.md

 💬 🆕 There's a new Discord Server for this and all other projects.
 To join [click here](https://discord.gg/nYe9YMKf).<br>

-Garage Door Opener for AC Motors and Hydraulic open \ close of a Garage Door
+Today someone offered me an old garage gate complete with two hydraulics and hardware electronics, and now, I decided to add some more to it and design my own open hardware electronics!  <br>

-Today someone offered me an old garage gate complete with two hydraulics and hardware electronics, and now, I decided to add some more to it and design my own open hardware electronics!
-Main functionalities:
+Follow this project for updates on the prototyping of this open smart device.